AdaCore/gnatstudio/docs/users_guide/remote.rst

 This dialog consists of two parts:

 * The left part dialog contains the list of configured servers, each identified by a nickname.
-Three buttons allow you to create, reinitialize or delete a server.
+Three buttons allow you to create, reinitialize, or delete a server.

 * The right part contains the selected server's configuration.